heptarch/heptarch.github.io/drafts/demon.md

   </p>

 Ȣ. "My name?"
-The little man looks puzzled, dons a pair of spectacles, then mounts the back of the armchair like a lectern.
+The little man looks puzzled, dons a pair of spectacles, and mounts the back of the armchair like a lectern.
 "According to Rabbinic lore, Solomon bound Ashmedai—Prince of Demons—to his service in construction of the great temple, using a chain and anklet graven with the tetragrammaton.
- Ashmedai tricked him into removing the bindings and exiled him—temporarily—from his kingship."
+ Once it was complete, Solomon removed the bindings to see a further demonstration of the demon's powers.
+Ashmedai flung him a thousand miles and replaced him as king!"
 He removes his spectacles and collapses melodramatically behind the chair.

 "Art thou Ashmedai?
 Or Solomon?"